ionic-team/ionic-docs/docs/theming/high-contrast-mode.md

 <TabItem value="system">

+The **system** high contrast theme can be accessed by importing `high-contrast.system.css` for the light variant and `high-contrast-dark.system.css` for the dark variant.

 The **system** high contrast theme behaves in the following ways:

 1. Sets the [Ionic colors](colors.md) for all [modes](platform-styles.md#ionic-modes) to complement a high contrast theme in the `:root` selector.
 The [`:root`](https://developer.mozilla.org/en-US/docs/Web/CSS/:root) selector is identical to the selector `html`, except that its [specificity](https://developer.mozilla.org/en-US/docs/Web/CSS/Specificity) is higher.